 In pelagic longline fisheries, branchlines can be 40 m long.
 During hauling, each branchline is hauled individually on, or close to, the surface.
 At this time, birds will attempt to snatch retained bait.
 The use of a branchline hauler can speed up the hauling process making it more difficult for birds to catch bait.

-The Brickle Curtain is a deterrent device that forms a protective barrier around the hauling hatch.
+The Brickle Curtain is a seabird deterrent device used in demersal longline fisheries.
+This ‘bird curtain’ forms a protective barrier around the hauling hatch.
 It is composed of vertically hanging streamers supported by poles fixed to the railing above the hauling hatch.
+See ‘Haul mitigation’.

 The use of chemical attractants or deterrents in longline and purse seine fisheries aims to exploit differences in sensory biology between target and non-target species, improving the specificity of fishing and thus reducing bycatch.